anttikivi/unsung-anthem/docs/BUILDING.md

 Builds the benchmarks of Obliging Ode and Unsung Anthem with the tests.

+**`--docs`**

+Builds the documentation of Obliging Ode and Unsung Anthem.
+This option requires Doxygen, and you must install it manually—Couplet Composer cannot install it for the time being.

 **`--ode-version VERSION`**

 Sets the version number of Obliging Ode.
 The default value is the version number specified in `util/values.json`.